MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 > You will not be able to enable AI form fill and your users will not be able to use this when:
 >
 > - Your organization's administrators have disabled AI features for end users using governance controls.
 Learn More
 > - The site belongs to an environment where admins have disabled 'Moving data across regions'.
-For more information, see [Turn on copilots and generative AI features](https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot#how-data-movement-across-regions-works).
+For more information, see [Turn on copilots and generative AI features](/power-platform/admin/geographical-availability-copilot#how-data-movement-across-regions-works).

 ## Known Limitations

-1. The AI form fill is available only on basic forms, and not on multi-step forms
+1. The AI form fill is only available on:
+   - basic forms but not on multi-step forms

-1. The AI form fill is available only on forms that create a record in the dataverse.
-Forms used to edit dataverse records will not have this capability.
+   - forms that create a record in the Dataverse

+     Forms used to edit Dataverse records don't have the AI form fill capability.

-1. For new forms created, please ensure that you add the right table permissions before enabling AI form fill.
+1. For new forms created, ensure that you add the right table permissions before enabling AI form fill.

-## Related information
+## See also

 - [Create and modify forms](../configure/data-workspace-forms.md)
 - [About basic forms](../configure/basic-forms.md)